t2-project/payment/README.md

 # Payment Service

-This service is part of the T2 Store.
+This service is part of the T2-Project.
 It is responsible for contacting the payment provider.

 In a more real situation, a payment service would contact different payment providers, e.g. paypal or a certain credit institute based on which payment method a user chose.